FloorD/flask-apache-kafka-demo/README.md

    * `http://127.0.0.1:5000/pizza-calc`: to view the `pizza-orders` topic data as a billing person.
 This consumer is associated to a different consumer group compared to `pizza-makers` so both will receive the same order
    * `http://127.0.0.1:5000/pizza-delivery`: to view the `pizza-delivery` topic data.

-7. Optionally, execute the following code to start the Kafka Connect connector to sink the `pizza-orders` topic data to Opensearch
+7. Optionally, execute the following code to start the Kafka Connect connector to sink the `pizza-orders` topic data to OpenSearch

     ```
     avn service connector create demo-flask-kafka @code/opensearch_sink.json